ool3/python_reverse_dict/README.md

 * Clone the repository and extract it
 * Change permission to the two files [`run_python2_method.py`](https://github.com/raul23/python_reverse_dict/blob/master/run_python3_method.py) and [`run_python3_method.py`](https://github.com/raul23/python_reverse_dict/blob/master/run_python2_method.py) so they can be executed by `compute_avg_run_time.py`:
 **`$ chmod 744 run_python*`**
-* You can now run the main script:
+* You can now run the main script by providing it the right options:
 **`$ python compute_avg_run_time.py`**

 Go to the section [Usage](#usage) for more details on the script [options](#options) and [examples of usage](#examples-of-usage).